EricssonResearch/v2x-self-revocation/simulation/README.md

 ```

 _A note on results:_ It is rather unlikely that you will reproduce _exactly_ the
-results in our paper.
-Of course, "effective" revocation times are subject to a
+results shown in our paper.
+Of course, revocation times are subject to a large
-large number of factors, including some randomness (e.g., the RSU that randomly
+number of factors, including some randomness (e.g., the RSU that randomly
 drops/delay heartbeats, the reporter that randomly replays V2V messages, etc.).
-You should however be able to see _similar_ results.
-In any case, you should
+In any case, you should be able to notice that *none* of the values in the box
-notice that *none* of the values in the box plots goes after the `T_eff`
+plots goes after the `T_eff` threshold: this is guaranteed by our formal
-threshold: this is guaranteed by our formal verification work (see Sect.
+verification work (see Sect.
 VI).

 We provide reference outputs from our simulations that can exactly reproduce the
 plots in the paper.
 These are shown under
 [reference-outputs](./reference-outputs).
-Plots can be recomputed by running the
+Plots can be re-computed by running
-command below.
+the command below.

 ```bash
 # Recompute plots from reference outputs